CodeNameKND14/Hawaii-Climate-Analysis-SQLAlchemy/README.md

 - Calculated the daily normals.
 Normals are the averages for the min, avg, and max temperatures.

-- Created a list of dates for your trip in the format `%m-%d`.
+- Created a list of dates for trip in the format `%m-%d`.
 Use the `daily_normals` function to calculate the normals for each date string and append the results to a list.

 - Loaded the list of daily normals into a Pandas DataFrame and set the index equal to the date.